Create and Manage House Accounts

 -

-Credit-Based System – Balances typically run negative to reflect outstanding debt.
+Credit-based tracking – Balances typically run negative to reflect debt owed.

 -

-Flexible Payments – Payments are collected outside of the POS and tracked manually.
+Manual payments – Payments are collected and tracked outside of the POS.

 -

-Customer Loyalty – Offers convenience and encourages repeat business.
+Customer loyalty – Creates convenience and encourages repeat business

 -